katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_debugger.rst

         var1: value1
       tasks:
         - name: Use a wrong variable
-          ansible.builtin.ping: data={{ wrong_var }}
+          assible.builtin.ping: data={{ wrong_var }}

-If you run this playbook, Ansible invokes the debugger when the task fails.
+If you run this playbook, Assible invokes the debugger when the task fails.
 From the debug prompt, you can change the module arguments or the variables and run the task again.

 .. code-block:: none